-Strengths Weaknesses Use of experienced researchers ensures that good quality and appropriate data sets are collated.
-Boat and aerial surveys are logistically expensive.
-Boat surveys allow for up-close encounters with the marine mammals.
-Sightings are not always guaranteed.
+Strengths Weaknesses Use of experienced researchers ensures that good quality and appropriate data sets are col- Boat and aerial surveys are logistically expensive. lated.
+Sightings are not always guaranteed with the marine mammals.
+Signings are not arways guaranteed.
 Interview surveys are cheap to conduct and provide the most information from key infor- mants which can assist in identifying priority marine mammal conservation areas.
 Aerial surveys require ground- truthing which is both costly and time-consuming.
 Method provides brief overview of status; however it is not often 100% accurate due to various degree of experience among survey- ors/ interviewees.
 Boat surveys require several surveyors and often due to long trips to cover large survey areas, surveyors experience fatigue.
 Difficult to properly survey marine mammals due to low encounters and high mobility.